Bhav Bij / Bhai Bij /

 amongst the Marathi speaking community in

 the states of Maharashtra and Goa.
-Just as Bhaidooj celebrations in rest
+Just as Bhaidooj celebrations

 of India, Bhai Bij or Bhaubeej falls on the last day of five-day-long